elastic/universal-profiling-documentation/features.md

 In the landing page you will see graphs of stacktraces grouped by containers, deployments, threads, hosts and traces.

-These grouping are derived from where the stacktraces were collected, you may find an empty view in containers and deployments if your host-agent deployment is profiling systems that do not run any containers, or container orchestrators.
+These groupings are derived from the origin of collected stacktraces.
+You may find an empty view in containers and deployments if your host-agent deployment is profiling systems that do not run any containers, or container orchestrators.